Turi King: Awards and honours

-In 2016, King was appointed an honorary fellow of the British Science Association in recognition of her contribution to public engagement in science.
+In 2016, King was appointed an honorary Fellow of the British Science Association in recognition of her contribution to public engagement in science.
 She gave the J. B. S. Haldane prize lecture of The Genetics Society in 2018, at the Royal Institution, London.
-She was the president of the Adelphi Genetics Forum, formerly the Galton Institute, from 2020 to 2022.
+She served as president of the Adelphi Genetics Forum, formerly the Galton Institute, from 2020 to 2022.